Readmecodegen/Embed-Social-Icons-in-GitHub-README-SVG-Generator/README.md

 ### 4. `bg` (optional)

 - **What it is:** Specifies the background color for the icon.
-You can use a hex color code (e.g., `8b5cf6` for purple, without the `#`) or the keyword `transparent` for no background.
+You can use a hex color code (e.g., `%8b5cf6` for purple, without the `#`) or the keyword `transparent` for no background.

-- **Why it's useful:** It helps the icon stand out, especially if your website or README already has a background color.
+- **Why it's useful:** It helps the icon stand out, especially if your website or README already has a background color.If the icon and bg both white then u can change icon by color to black so the icon appear white.Or you can also customize the icon color according to the background.

 - **How to use it:** Add `&bg=` followed by your color choice to the URL.
 For example:
   `https://readmecodegen.vercel.app/api/social-icon?name=linkedin&bg=%238b5cf6` adds a purple background to the LinkedIn icon.